DCS-training/summerschool2024-stream2/README.md

 The Wikipedia dataset was scraped using the [Convert Wiki Tables to CSV](https://wikitable2csv.ggor.de/) webtool by [Gregor Weichbrodt](https://github.com/gambolputty/wikitable2csv).
 Whilst the Scotch Reviews dataset was originally sourced from [Whisky Advocate](https://whiskyadvocate.com/).

 Through these datasets, we will work on extracting numerical data from unstructured text (i.e., the Whisky ABV % from the whisky name description), other tidying methods, and on using "Fuzzy Join" methods to bind datasets.
 From there we will use Null Hypothesis Testing to investigate what factors of the dataset influence the review scores given to each Whisky.
-The use of the dataset will finish with data visualisation methods, to communicate our findings in informative, interesting, and eye catching ways.
+The use of the dataset will finish with data visualisation methods, to communicate our findings in informative, interesting, and eye-catching ways.

+For the Web scraping and Sentiment Analysis block, we are going to scrape and analyse the whisky reviews published on the [https://www.connosr.com/](https://www.connosr.com/) website.

+For the History of Scotland-focused text analysis, we are going to explore the [Statistical Accounts of Scotland](https://collectionsmanager.is.ed.ac.uk/handle/10683/119269).
+More information on the dataset can be found on the [StatAccount Website](https://stataccscot.edina.ac.uk/static/statacc/dist/home).
+The ‘Old’ Statistical Account (1791-99), under the direction of ​Sir John Sinclair of Ulbster, and the ‘New’ Statistical Account (1834-45) are reports of life In Scotland during the XVIII and XIX centuries. ​

+They offer uniquely rich and detailed parish reports for the whole of Scotland, covering a vast range of topics including agriculture, education, trades, religion and social customs.​

+For the Geographical Data Visualisation section, we are going to use edited data from the [National Records of Scotland](https://www.nrscotland.gov.uk/statistics-and-data/geography/our-products/other-national-records-of-scotland-nrs-geographies-datasets/historic-civil-parishes-pre-1891)

 ## Licence of the material
 All the material collected here is covered by a CC-BY-NC 4.0 License